TradePortProject/tradeport/DEPLOYMENT.md

 | **Process Standardization**     | Consistent deployment process across environments |
 | **Reduced Configuration Drift** | Infrastructure templates ensure consistency       |

-With this structure, we can start building out the infrastructure as code implementation while maintaining a clear separation of concerns.

 ## 5. Implementing HTTPS for Docker Containers

 ### 5.1 HTTPS Architecture Overview